allergy friendly cat breeds...proper kitten care tips

 A reasonable approach would be to get a medium to short-hair cat or a low Fel d1 producing cat like a Siberian, which is often sought out by allergy sufferers.

-While medications sound promising, please discuss any treatment plans with your family doctor, since only he/she knows what will work.
+As to medications, while they sound promising, please discuss any treatment plans with your family doctor, since only he/she knows what will work.
 As you decide on a cat breed it would be good for you to spend some pre-adoption time your chosen cat's breeder / original home to get a sense of how your allergies will act up.
 Good luck!
 Simba

 Dear Simba,

 My husband and I have decided we want to adopt a kitten.
-My husband has allergies and we thought we'd try a trial run.
+My husband has allergies and we thought we had try a trial run.
 Would it be terrible to have a kitten in our home for a week, with the plan of sending him back for adoption if it does not work out?
 It seems that the only way to find out if we can have a pet is to try but I do not want to hurt the cat.
 Help!
 Carol

 Dear Carol,